tzolov/apache-spark-build-pipeline/README.md

 Apache Spark Build Pipeline
 ===========================

-Docker container, equipped with all necessary tools to Build Apache Spark and generate RPMs
+Docker container, equipped with all necessary tools to Build Apache Spark and generate RPMs.

+CentOS6 environment, preinstalled with Oracle-java7, Maven, Git and Alien library.

 ### Installation